codamee/Form_Design/README.md

 ###  [Live Demo](https://codamee.github.io/Form_Design/)

-## ✨Key Features (What's Cool?)This form demonstrates several in-demand CSS coding techniques:
+## ✨Key Features:In-demand CSS coding techniques:

 * **Split-Screen Design:** The page is split into two columns (Image side and Form side) using **CSS Flexbox**.
 * **Custom UI:** We stripped the browser's default look from radio buttons and checkboxes using `appearance: none;` and built our own custom, animated markers using **CSS Pseudo-elements (`::before`)**.